FedericoCoppo/salesTaxes/README.md

 - `Receipt` is the class that calculates and prints the final receipt for the products in the basket.
 - `Application` is the class that decides which source to take the inputs from, fills the `Basket` with products from the `ShoppingSheetList` and generates the `Receipt`.
 - `ApplicationTest` is the class that performs unit tests on other classes, creates an application and performs functional tests on it for different types of input.
 It performs a looped series of repeated tests for different inputs (hard coded, correct input files, wrong input files, wrong category vocabulary files, etc.) without recompiling.
--The *input* folder contains input files and classes to manage that input.
+- The *input* folder contains input files and classes to manage that input.
--The *products* folder contains classes to manage the products.
+- The *products* folder contains classes to manage the products.
--The *test* folder contains the class used for testing the project.
+- The *test* folder contains the class used for testing the project.
--The *src* folder contains application and other classes.
+- The *src* folder contains application and other classes.

 ## Input format
-As far as input is concerned, the application decides whether to use a coded hard source or the input files.
+The application decides whether to use a coded hard source or the input files.

 If the input is hard coded the hypothesis is that for each string you know the category of the product.